Pokecord-Official/Pokecord-Guide/commands/rewards.md

 ### Eligibility

 The following Pokémon cannot be morphed:
-- Pokémon in your party
+- Bred, locked or morphed Pokémon
-- Bred or locked Pokémon
+- Pokémon belonging to the `Special` rarity
 - Pokémon holding an item
-- Pokémon belonging to the `Special` rarity
+- Pokémon in your party

 ### Outcome